pedrib/PoC/advisories/IBM/ibm_drm/ibm_drm_rce.md

 IDRM is an enterprise security product that handles very sensitive information.
 The hacking of an IDRM appliance might lead to a full scale company compromise, as it stores credentials to access other security tools, not to mention it contains information about critical vulnerabilities that affect the company.

 * Why did IBM refuse to accept a **FREE** detailed vulnerability report?
 * What does their answer mean?
-Are the only accepting vulnerability reports from customers?
+Are they only accepting vulnerability reports from customers?
 * Or is the product out of support?
 If so, why is still being offered for sale to new customers?
 * How can they be so irreponsible while selling an enterprise security product?